peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

-OpenID Connect Core [OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}, the term "CBOR Web Token (CWT)" defined in {{RFC8392}}, "Client" as defined {{RFC6749}}, "Verifiable Presentation" defined in [OpenID4VP].
+OpenID Connect Core [OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) {{RFC7519}}, the term "CBOR Web Token (CWT)" defined in {{RFC8392}}, "Client" as defined {{RFC6749}}, "Holder", "Verifiable Presentation" defined in [OpenID4VP].

 Digital Credential:
-: A set of one or more claims about a subject made by an Issuer.
+: A set of one or more claims about a subject issued by a Credential Issuer.
 Alternative names are "Verifiable Credential" or "Credential".

-Holder:
-: An entity that possesses Digital Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Issuer:
 : Entity that is responsible for the issuance of the Digital Credentials.
 The Issuer is responsible for the lifecycle of their issued Digital Credentials and their validity status and responsible for issuance of related Status Assertions.
+Alternative name is "Credential Issuer".

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.
-This Entity, also known as a Relying Party, verifies the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.
+This Entity, verifies the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.
+Alternative names are "Relying Party" and "Credential Verifier".

 Wallet Instance:
 : The digital Wallet in control of a User, also known as Wallet.